Vehicle Image Generation Going Well with The Surroundings: Conclusion

 \section{Conclusion}

 We tackled a problem to generate vehicles at designated locations over images of real scenes.
 To solve this problem, we used an architecture composed of two subnetworks which generate the shape and the texture of the vehicle respectively.
 The Snet roughly completes the shape of the car according to the surroundings while the Tnet decides the details of the generated vehicle resulting in a better generating performance.
 Consequently, our method can generate objects going well with the surroundings in arbitrary locations.
-This is highly expected to be a foundation research for image augmentation researches.
-Though we have proposed a preliminary method in the supplementary material proposing the region where the object is to be generated, the problem of giving a sophisticated location still remains.
-Adding a fully automated reasoning process that can designate the location on which an object would be plausible, our method can be used as a practical data augmentation system and we leave this for our future work.
+This is highly expected to be foundation research for image augmentation research.